SwedbankPay/developer.swedbankpay.com/resources/sdk-modules.md

 **Software libraries** are bundles of code often used by an SDK or in a Module to solve one or a set of specific problems.

+{% include alert.html type="warning" icon="warning" header="Unsupported"
+body="These libraries are at an early stage of development and are not supported as of yet by Swedbank Pay.
+They are provided as a convenience to speed up your development, so please feel free to play around.
+However, if you need support, please wait for a future, stable release." %}

 {:.table .table-striped}
 | Language | Library | Repository |